johndgiese/vipy/README.md

 # Basic Usage
 * Open a python file in vim.
 * Press CTRL-F12 to start vim-ipython.

 This will start an IPython kernel and open a new buffere called vim-ipython.py.
-You may have to do this twice (see known issues)
+If the cursor bounces between the vim-ipython buffer and the previous window, you may have to press SHIFT-F12 (to close vipython) and press CTRL-F12 again to restart it. (see known issues)

 The vim-ipython buffer has some special mappings that make it act like a console:
 * Execute commands by pressing SHIFT-ENTER after the ">>> " or "... "